North Carolina Aquarium on Roanoke Island#10 in Best Things To Do in Outer Banks

 If you want to see what animals you're sharing the water with when you're splashing around on the Outer Banks beaches, head to Roanoke to the North Carolina Aquarium.
 Its main feature is the Graveyard of the Atlantic exhibit.
 Models of remains of the USS Monitor make up the home for giant turtles and sharks in the 285,000-gallon tank found in the Ironclad Sanctuary exhibit.
 Throughout the rest of the aquarium, you'll find a variety of other marine critters, including alligators, otters, frogs and plenty of fish.
 If the kids are itching for a hands-on experience, head to the Sea Turtle Rescue exhibit, where they can touch turtles while learning about efforts to protect these creatures.

-There is an admission fee and a discounted price for kids ages 12 and younger.
-Still, some recent visitors said the aquarium is overpriced considering its small size.
-Also, keep in mind that the aquarium sees the most crowds on rainy days and during the summer.
+Some recent visitors said the aquarium is rather small, but still say it's worth a visit with interesting exhibits and animals to see.
+Keep in mind that the aquarium sees the most crowds on rainy days and during the summer.